The "Arthur Edmund” series signifies the prestige icon wines of Mills Reef, produced in limited edition in only exceptional vintages.

 Crafted to evolve over many years, attaining ever-greater complexity, we recommend cellaring in a low-light environment at a steady 13 degrees Celsius and 75% humidity.

-A rigorous barrel tasting process was then undertaken to select the optimum components for the final blend and wine style, then lightly egg-white fined and bottled unfiltered on the 30th of January 2015.
+A rigorous barrel tasting process was then undertaken to select the ideal barrel components for the final blend and wine style, lightly egg-white fined and bottled unfiltered on the 30th of January 2015.